Kévin Monzialo: Juventus

 Monzialo joined Juventus from Stade Malherbe Caen in August 2018.
 On 18 April 2019 he made his professional debut in Serie C for Juventus U23 in a game against Gozzano, substituting Nicolò Pozzebon in the 85th minute.

 Loan to Grasshoppers

 On 16 August 2019, he joined Swiss club Grasshopper Club Zürich on a season-long loan with an option to buy.

 Lugano

 On 12 October 2020, he was loaned to Swiss club Lugano.
 The transfer was made permanent on 22 January 2021.

 Loan to St. Pölten

 On 19 January 2022, Monzialo joined St. Pölten in Austria on loan.

+Den Bosch

+On 5 August 2024, Monzialo signed a two-year contract with Den Bosch in the Netherlands.

 International career

 Born in France, Monzialo is of Congolese descent.
 He is a youth international for France.
 He was called up to the Congo national team for a set of friendlies in September 2022.
 He debuted with the Congo in a friendly 3–3 tie with Madagascar on 24 September 2022.